jod35/fastapi-beyond-crud-docs/docs/chapter8.md

     new_user = await user_service.create_user(user_data, session)

     return new_user
 ```

-Inside this file, we create a router object called `auth_router` to help group all the routes that shall be related to the authentication.
-In addition to that, we shall also create the `user_service`
- to allow us access the methods we defined in the `UserService`object.
-We then create the endpoint for creating user accounts.
-Inside its handler, we shall access the user email and use it to check if the user with that email exists.
+In this file, we create a router object called `auth_router` to group all routes related to authentication.
+We also instantiate `user_service` to access the methods defined in the UserService object.
+Then, we create an endpoint for creating user accounts.
+The primary endpoint in this file is for creating user accounts.
+This endpoint extracts the email from the `user_data` object and checks if a user with that email already exists using the `user_service.user_exists` method.

-If the user does not exist, we shall raise an exception informing the user that an account has been created with trhe provided email.
-Just in case no account exists with that email, we proceed to save the object in the database.

-Let us test this.
-In Insomnia, we shall make a request to the endpoint.
+If the user exists, it raises an `HTTPException` with a 403 status code and an appropriate message.
+If the user does not exist, it creates and saves the new user in the database using the user_service.create_user method and returns the newly created user object.
+To test this endpoint, use a tool like Insomnia to send a POST request to the /signup endpoint with the required fields in the request body, ensuring the user account is created successfully or that the correct error message is returned if the user already exist.